Run for Cover (Sugababes song): Song information

-In 2025, it was featured in the Netflix series, Too Much in episode 10.

 Music video

 The music video was directed by Jamie Morgan (musician) and features the Sugababes on a night out in London across a number of different locations one of which was Westbourne Grove and another being Ladbroke Grove inbetween shots inside the back of a car and ends with a fade to black cut.

 Live performances

 At its peak charting at number 13 in the singles chart, they performed it on Top of the Pops in 2001.